Baby Giraffe Dies At Virginia Zoo Two Weeks After Birth

-The atmosphere at Virginia Zoo has become gloomy because a 2-week-old baby giraffe passed away on Saturday (November 3).
+The atmosphere at the Virginia Zoo has become gloomy because a 2-week-old baby giraffe passed away on Saturday, November 3.

-According to a news report by Kron 4, Virginia Zoo announced on Saturday that the baby giraffe — which they named Baby G — has passed away.
-According to zoo officials, the giraffe was not feeling well and its condition worsened on Wednesday (October 31) when it started behaving differently and lost its appetite.
+According to a news report by KRON 4, the Virginia Zoo announced on Saturday that the baby giraffe — which they named Baby G — had passed away.
+According to zoo officials, the giraffe was not feeling well and its condition worsened on Wednesday, October 31, when it started behaving differently and lost its appetite.

 Zoo veterinarians immediately recognized the giraffe’s decline in health and started working to save the calf’s life, the report detailed.